The Curious Case of the Bloated Local System (not Default) Profile – Hotfixed?

 – When the driver is reinstalled it creates an additional instance of an existing registry key instead of just re-using it.
 Each time the driver is re-installed a new key is added to the registry.

 Looks promising?
-Well it has proven to be more then promising.
-After this update this specific driver didn’t exhibit the weird behavior anymore.
+Well, it has proven to be more than promising.
+After this update, this specific driver didn’t exhibit the weird behavior anymore.
 For those who want to know, it’s a RICOH SP4100N PCL5 driver.

 Update: Hotfix available